Developing computer vision applications

 Count and track animals, detect weed seed, recognize people, detect defects, etc.

-object detection football
+object detection tomato

 image classification diseases